leybodv/phenol_photooxidation_calc/README.md

 List of available commands (can be listed inside program by typing 'help' or '?'):\
 \
 `addexperiment id=<id> path=<path>`\
-> adds experiment results which are uv-vis spectra obtained from samples collected at different time from the beginning of experiment\
+&emsp;adds experiment results which are uv-vis spectra obtained from samples collected at different time from the beginning of experiment\
 &nbsp;&nbsp;&nbsp;&nbsp;`<id>`: id of experiment, usually photocatalyst sample's id\
 &nbsp;&nbsp;&nbsp;&nbsp;`<path>`: path to file with experimental data in a format \<wavelength\>\<tab\>\<absorbance@time0\>\<tab\>\<absorbance@time1\>... with single header row in a format \<some-text\>\<tab\>\<time0\>\<tab\>\<time1\>...\
 \